How to Hire a Wedding Hair Stylist For Your Big Day

 4. How do you charge—by the hour or per person?

-5. Will I have to travel to you or do you work on-site?
+5. Will I have to travel to a salon or do you work on-site?

 6. How many weddings do you do in one day?
 (Will mine be the only one, or will you have to get to another wedding or event?)